jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology.md

 #### 2022-07-10 22:09 Pages 440-460
 ##### What I learned:
-1. Grudem really breaks down many common strawman arguments against Calvinism: *To say that God does not react to our actions is to deny the whole history of the Bible from Genesis to Revelation.* (page 453)
+1. Grudem really breaks down many common strawman arguments against Calvinism: *To say that God does not react to our actions is to deny the whole history of the Bible from Genesis to Revelation.* (453)
 1. Calvinism asserts the mystery of the doctrine of God's providence in light of the fact that God ordains that people do wrong yet continually places the blame for that wrong on the individual human beings who does wrong and never on God himself.
 3. A repeated rebuttal to Arminian stances is the lack of explicit Scriptural to justify the paradoxical aspects of the doctrine of God's providence.
 Grudem claims to hold an Arminian position, one relies more on human experience and intuition rather than specific texts of Scripture.

 ##### Interesting Quote:
 1.  *This causes us to conclude that God has made us in such a way that (1) he ordains all that we do, and (2) we exercise our personal will and make real, voluntary choices.
-Because we cannot understand this, should we therefore reject it?* (page 452)
+Because we cannot understand this, should we therefore reject it?* (452)

 #### 2022-07-11 22:53 Pages 460-480